AUTODIAL/AutoEIS/README.md

 - - IPython (>=7.19.0)
 - - jax (>=0.3.9)

-*Note: If you operating system is Windows, after install jax, you may need to install jaxlib as well.
+*Note: If you operating system is Windows, after install jax, it is required to install jaxlib as well.
 However, the installation of jaxlib on Windows is not pypi-supported.
 You may need to visit [this repository](https://github.com/cloudhan/jax-windows-builder) to find the version corresponding to your python version, and then install it using wheel.

 -   **Julia programming language (>=1.7.0)**
 - - equivalentcircuit (>=0.1.3)